-Vinyl, either permanent or removable. is an amazingly versatile material.
-The advantages of using it are fabulous.
+Vinyl, either permanent or removable is an amazingly versatile material.
+You can use it to decorate, label, make subway art, make cards, etc. The advantages of using it are almost infinite.
 Whichever type you use, it will expand your crafting possibilities exponentially.

 Removable Vinyl (Oracle 431 for example)

 Just as the name implies, this vinyl comes off if you want it to.
 It is used for walls, mirrors, picture frames, paper etc. Anything that you may want to take the vinyl off of without leaving a mark or damaging the surface.

 Removable Vinyl is essentially a sticker.
 It can be applied to paper , wood, plastic, etc, everything that won’t be exposed to water or weather.
 I have used it on lamps, compacts, my cricut, and mirrors.
 You can do a messy canvas or a subway sign with it.
 Removable vinyl comes off sorta easily (but not too easily) with a pick or sharp tool.
 And removable vinyl won’t leave a residue behind.

 Here are some of the pictures of things I have made.

 You can find endless pattern online or create one yourself.
 The greatest thing is it keeps little parts together, like the graduation card above.
 That would have taken a while to glue and get everything lined up in the right place.
 Vinyl makes that easy!
 I put lettering on a lot with vinyl because it keeps the letters lined up and you don’t have to worry if the letters will cut out while removing the centers of non stencil letters.

 The big wall sayings are made with removable vinyl usually because it doesn’t leave a residue or pull off paint.

 You can get printable or patterned vinyl too.
 That makes it easy to have multiple colored projects, but that type is spendy and I never know where to cut patterned vinyl to get the best effect from the pattern.
 For these reasons I don’t work with these a lot.